octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 1. Classic accounts with a primary address, simply storing tez (ꜩ) coins
 2. Smart contract accounts with an address, storing code and  tez (ꜩ) coins

+In Tezos vocabulary though, "*contracts*" refers to both types in general.
+So, actually, each *contract* has a "**_manager_**".
+Precisely, a classic account has an "**_owner_**".
+If a contract is flagged as "*spendable*", the manager is the entity allowed to spend funds from it.

 Smart contracts can achieve different kinds of operations with coins and *other smart contracts*.
-They're comparable to *automatic* **sealed** food and drink dispensers from the same company: Each machine has a contract saying "*Give me cryptocurrency and I give you food or drink*".
+They're comparable to *automatic* **sealed** food and drink dispensers from the same company:
+Each machine has a contract saying "*Give me cryptocurrency and I give you food or drink*".
 Each machine can have a different smart contract for different foods or drinks, and there could be another smart contract gathering the cryptocurrency total for the company.
 Each machine doesn't operate until enough currency is delivered (*Gas*).
 Note that the **quantities** of foods or drinks change while their **types** can't (ever).

 Of course, smart contracts like the Tezos ones go beyond this metaphor.
 Thanks to *transparency* and *immutability*, they allow an **agreement** to be secured between two or more parties.
 In this context, the concept of "[Code is Law](https://en.wikipedia.org/wiki/Lawrence_Lessig#%22Code_is_law%22)" from [_Lawrence Lessig_](https://en.wikipedia.org/wiki/Lawrence_Lessig) is very appropriate.